edgedb/easy-edgedb/chapter13/index.md

 };
 ```

 After doing the migration, let's practice a big insert to add Dracula along with all of the `MinorVampire` objects.
-We haven't done much with them so we'll just `delete Vampire;` and `delete MinorVampire;` and insert them all again.
+We haven't done much our existing objects so let's just  `delete Vampire;` and `delete MinorVampire;` and insert them all again.

 Note the first line of the insert where we create a variable called `lucy`.
 We can then use that to bring in all the data to make her a `MinorVampire`, which is much more efficient than manually inserting all the information.
-It also includes her strength: we add 5 to that, because vampires are stronger.
+It also includes her strength: we should add 5 to that, because vampires are generally stronger than humans.

 We could give her the name 'Lucy Westenra' here because the `name` property is a delegated constraint from the `Person` type, but we'll just call her Lucy now.